tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ![game-servers-configuration](/img/content/game-servers-configuration.png)

-If you have any statics servers, they will show up on the list.
+If you have any static servers, they will show up on the list.
 You can click on any of them in order to see their address and to perform diagnostics.
 For that click **Run diagnostics** button in order to start.
 The site will perform tests to ensure the game server works correctly.

 ![game-server-details](/img/content/game-server-details.png)